 Global political and economic forces and environmental change.
 Emphasis on spatial patterns and processes of transboundary environmental problems, the major pieces of international environmental policy, the negotiations process between states and nonstate actors in policy formation and implementation, and the dynamics of North-South relations on the changing physical landscape.
-Offered spring of even years.
+Offered periodically.
 Prereq: junior or senior status; ENGL 110, GEOG 307 or permission of instructor.